 What Does Demeter Standards Mean for Baby Formula?This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 In general, European farming practices are held to a much higher standard across the board (than the US).
 The European Commission (equivalent to the FDA in the US), requires that there be no detectable levels of pesticide residues in any infant formula.
 Organic and Biodynamic are very similar in that both are grown without chemicals and GMOs.

 Biodynamic goes one step further than organic because it isn’t just focused on the end product but on the entire end-to-end system of farming.
 The main difference between organic and biodynamic is that biodynamic farming is focused on principles that add vitality to the plant, soil and/or livestock, whereas traditional farming typically deteriorates the soil.
 The farming practices are focused entirely on sustainability and being carbon-neutral, which is better for the environment.
 Chemical-synthetic fertilizers, additives during processing, spraying agents or GMOs are not allowed in biodynamic farms as well.

 In order for a farm to refer to itself as Biodynamic, it must have achieved certification through Demeter by adhering to the Demeter Farm Standard for a minimum of three years if conventionally farmed, or a minimum of one year if organically farmed.
 The entire farm must be certified, not just a portion of land within the farm.
 Farms are inspected annually to ensure that the Standard is being met. (source)

 Essentially, Demeter agriculture thinks of the farm as a living organism: self-contained, self-sustaining, following the cycles of nature.
 The whole goal is to ensure that the farming returns more to the environment than it takes from it.